zevilz/zImageOptimizer/README.md

 Supported parameters:
 - -h, --help        - shows help
-- -p, --path        - specify input directory without slash in the end of path
+- -p, --path        - specify input directory with or without slash in the end of path
 - -n, --no-ask      - execute script without any questions and users actions
 - -c, --check-only  - only check tools with an opportunity to install dependences (all parameters will be ignored with this)